dhull33/a-dope-boilerplate/README.md

 1. Go to [editorconfig.org](https://editorconfig.org/#download) and download the plugin for your development environment.
 2. That's it!
-I have already set up the .editorconfig file in our repository
+I have already set up the .editorconfig file in our repository.

 #### Setting Up Everything Else